Remyjck/remyjck.github.io/src/index.md

 My research interests are in programming languages, formal verification, and program semantics.

-My current main project is to give mechanised formal semantics for
+My current PhD project, called Osiris, is to give mechanised formal semantics for
 <img src="/img/ocaml-logo.svg" alt="Ocaml logo" style="height: 1em; vertical-align: text-top"> OCaml,
 and to provide a program logic for these semantics using [<img src="/img/iris-logo.svg" alt="Iris logo" style="height: 1em; vertical-align: sub"> Iris](https://iris-project.org).

+I am also curently working with [Son Ho](https://www.sonho.fr/) on Aeneas, a tool for the formal verification of Rust programs in Lean.

 # Publications

-## Conference papers

 ``` yaml {.paper}
 title: Formal semantics and Program Logics for a Fragment of OCaml